rails/rails/guides/source/action_mailer_basics.md

 Notice that in both HTML and text email templates you can use the instance variables `@user` and `@url`.

-Now, when you call the `mail` method, Action Mailer will detect the two templates``` (text and HTML) and automatically generate a `multipart/alternative` email.
+Now, when you call the `mail` method, Action Mailer will detect the two templates(text and HTML) and automatically generate a `multipart/alternative` email.

 ### Call the Mailer

+Once you have a mailer class and view set up, the next step is to actually call the mailer method that renders the email view (i.e. sends the email).
 Mailers can be thought of as another way of rendering views.
 Controller actions render a view to be sent over the HTTP protocol.
 Mailer actions render a view and send it through email protocols instead.

-Let's see an example of using a Mailer to send an email when a user is successfully created:
+Let's see an example of using the `UserMailer` to send a welcome email when a user is successfully created:

 First, let's create a `User` scaffold: